GARWOOD & VOIGT

 GILBERT & SULLIVAN:

 1780.
 Taylor, R. ‘SKETCHES FROM “THE GONDOLIERS” AT THE SAVOY THEATRE’.
 Various scenes from the Opera.
 London, 1889 [23959] Wood engraving, 32 x 23 cm.
-Recently hand-coloured. £75
+Full hand colour. £75

 The Gondoliers or, The King of Barataria, is a Savoy Opera, with music by Arthur Sullivan and libretto by W. S. Gilbert.
 It premiered at the Savoy Theatre on 7 December 1889 and ran for a very successful 554 performances.